jgrisafe/shopify-orders-exporter/README.md

 ===============================================*/
-const url = '/admin/orders.json?limit='; // root api call, this need not be changed const order_start_point = 1234; // export starts AFTER this ID, not including it const orders_per_request = 250; // requests per api call, may reduce for smaller exports. max 250.
+const url = '/admin/orders.json?limit='; // root api call, this need not be changed const order_start_point = 1234; // export starts AFTER this ID, not including it const orders_per_request = 250; // requests per api call, may reduce for smaller exports (max 250).
                                    Leave at 250 for quicker runtime.
 ```

 First run ```node app``` to create the json file.